Smart-Programs/mixer-client-node/README.md

 ### Constellation
 Need to connect to events using the mixer constellation, this client can handle that as well.
-*Note: This is currently a really early test version of my own constellation handler and may be buggy if you notice any bugs during development please submit an issue on the [GitHub Repo](https://github.com/Smart-Programs/mixer-client-node)
+*Note: This is currently an early test version of my own constellation handler, as I am new to the constellation service, it may be buggy and if you notice any bugs during development please submit an issue on the [GitHub Repo](https://github.com/Smart-Programs/mixer-client-node) or let me know in the dev-support channel on the [Discord](https://discord.gg/58RTAez).

 Some constellation features may change often and may include breaking changes, if anything ever breaks come back here as this will always be up to date.